w3c/wai-selecting-eval-tools/index.md

   * *Hosted services* can regularly check your entire website and provide reports on improvements over time.
 They may also offer other solutions for enterprises.
 Usualy these require subscription with the tool vendor.

-  * *Server installation* Some evaluation tools can be installed within your own network.
-They can provide similar feature to those of hosted services.
-The can sometimes check password-restricted or draft content.
+  * *Server installation* of some evaluation tools provides an integrated way to check the entirety of your website on your internal network.
+They can sometimes check password-restricted or draft content.

 * **Report Format**
 Lists the report format(s) the tool generates, e.g. HTML, CSV, Jira, PDF, XML, etc.